KraKEn-bit/Cyclone_Tracking_Model/Model Trainings/Model_Training P-1/readme.md

 # Tropical Cyclone Trajectory Prediction for the Bangladesh Coastline

 ## Project Overview
 This project develops and validates high-precision deep learning models to predict tropical cyclone trajectories in the Bay of Bengal, specifically targeting the Bangladesh coastline.
-Unlike global models, this research addresses the unique geographical and meteorological challenges of the region, including the complex delta system and characteristic recurvature patterns.
+Unlike global models, this addresses the unique geographical and meteorological challenges of the region, including the complex delta system and characteristic recurvature patterns.

-Using **Cyclone Mocha (2023)** as a primary case study, we demonstrate that **hybrid spatiotemporal models** significantly outperform traditional baseline architectures in predicting cyclone landfall accurately.
+Using **Cyclone Mocha (2023)** as a primary case study, I demonstrate that **hybrid spatiotemporal models** significantly outperform traditional baseline architectures in predicting cyclone landfall accurately.

 ---